piotrkilczuk/railworks-dispatcher/README.rst

   `*.AP file tutorial <http://www.rstools.info/RW_Tools_and_APfiles.pdf>`_.

 * Run from console using ``python dispatcher.py`` -
-  a ``WorkOrder.html`` file will be created and opened in your default browser containing a description of your duties.
+  a uniquely numbered HTML file will be generated in WorkOrders folder inside your Railworks installation and opened in your default browser.

+* You can also create multiple work orders at once using ``python dispatcher.py 5`` where ``5`` is the number of work orders to create.

 Acknowledgements